HWTechClub/Next.js-Repo/README.md

 [Download | Node.js (nodejs.org)](https://nodejs.org/en/download/)

-Verify the installation of node and npm on your system by running the following command:
+**Verify** the installation of node and npm on your system by running the following commands in your terminal:

 ```bash
 node -v